usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>In the above example, the twist will be 0 degrees for the inner half of the wing and 2 degrees for the outer half of the wing.
 Note that this parameter also determines the mounting angle and washout of the wing segment.
 Defaults to 0.
 >>>
 >>>**"dihedral" : float, array, or string, optional**
 >>>>Gives the dihedral of the wing segment.
-This is a solid-body rotation of the wing about the body x-axis.
 Defined the same as "twist".
 Defaults to 0.
 >>>
 >>>**"sweep" : float, array, or string, optional**
 >>>>Gives the sweep angle of the wing segment.
-Sweeping the wing is a shear tranformation, rather than a solid-body rotation.
-This means the amount of sweep will not affect the distance of the wingtip from the plane of symmetry.
+Sweeping the wing is a shear transformation, rather than a solid-body rotation.
+This means the amount of sweep will not affect the distance of the wingtip from thex-z plane.
 Defined the same as "twist".
 Defaults to 0.
 >>>
 >>>**"chord" : float, array, or string, optional**
 >>>>Gives the chord length of the wing segment.
-Defined the same as "twist".
-Can optionally be specified as elliptic using the following definition:
+Defined the same as "twist", except that it can also be specified as elliptic using the following definition:
 >>>
 >>>>>**"chord" : ["elliptic", 1.0]**
 >>>